newdigate/teensy-blink/README.md

 Can't open display:
 The command "./TeensyduinoInstall.linux64 -dir=$HOME/arduino_ide/arduino" failed and exited with 1 during .
 ```

+So after many attempts, I crafted [platforms_teensyduino_index.json](https://github.com/newdigate/teensy-build/blob/master/package_teensyduino_index.json) which defines teensyduino:avr set of boards (It should be teensyduino:sam for teensy36 I think, but since the cores are stored under avr in teensyduino, its convenient... ) and references gcc-arm-none-eabi c++ toolcahin from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads/5-2016-q2-update using arduinos built in tool management system.

 ### some notes
  * need a "package_index" url for arduino board-manager